ian-lundy27/Workshop-Lab/README.md

 -removeStopWords: Makes an array list of all words, excluding the stop words listed in the "stopwords.txt" file.

 -statementCount: Count periods, question marks, and exclamation marks to return the number of sentences.

+#Main#

+Makes instances of the topic class for each of the three topics, and creates a basic user interface to interact and fetch information from the articles.